conan-io/docs/reference/commands/misc/user.rst

       Changed user of remote 'myremote' from 'None' (anonymous) to 'mysusername'
       $ conan upload zlib* -r=myremote --all --confirm

-In this example, ``conan user mysyusername -p -r=myremote`` will interactively request a password if ``CONAN_PASSWORD`` is not defined.
+In this example, :command:`conan user mysyusername -p -r=myremote` will interactively request a password if ``CONAN_PASSWORD`` is not defined.

-The environment variable :ref:`env_vars_non_interactive` (or ``general.non_interactive`` in conan.conf)
+The environment variable :ref:`env_vars_non_interactive` (or ``general.non_interactive`` in *conan.conf*)
 can be defined to guarantee that an error will be raise if user input is required, to avoid stalls in CI builds.

 Note that defining ``CONAN_LOGIN_USERNAME`` and/or ``CONAN_PASSWORD`` do not perform in any case an authentication request against the server.
-Only when the server request credentials (or a explicit ``conan user -p`` is done), they will be used as an alternative source rather than interactive user input.
-This means that for servers like Artifactory that allow enabling *"Hide Existence of Unauthorized Resource"* modes, it will be necessary to explicitly call ``conan user -p`` before any upload command, as upload requires authentication, but such mode will return 404 errors instead of requesting authentication.
+Only when the server request credentials (or a explicit :command:`conan user -p` is done), they will be used as an alternative source rather than interactive user input.
+This means that for servers like Artifactory that allow enabling *"Hide Existence of Unauthorized Resource"* modes, it will be necessary to explicitly call :command:`conan user -p` before downloading or uploading anything from the server, otherwise, Artifactory will return 404 errors instead of requesting authentication.